Fayerieeeee/FayeriesManualArchipelagoCollection/Rayman Redemption/README.md

 - Firefly
 - Toy Masterkey: Needed to open any and all colored key doors in Playtopia and Candy Chateau.
 - Frying Pan
-## 📝 Extra's Access Items:
+## 📝 Extra's Access Items
 - Magician's Challenges
 - Betilla's Garden
 - The Shop
 - The Casino
 - Joe's Wares
 - Breakout Minigame: The randomizer still expects the player to beat Dark Legacy to properly access it.
-## 📝 Cheat Code related Items: (Once sent, you must activate the cheat code accordingly)
+## 📝 Cheat Code related Items (Once sent, you must activate the cheat code accordingly)
 - Fully Upgraded Fist `(FISTPOWR)`
 - Epic Power `(EPICPOWR)`
 - Temporary Superheli `(HELIPOWR)`